 If there is one city in The Netherlands that loves to try out new architectural and urban planning concepts, it would be Rotterdam.
 Bombed at the start of World War Two, the second biggest city in the country is using its urban space and lack of historical center to an advantage, and is rapidly developing into a metropolis that hosts modern architectural highlights from the likes of Renzo Piano, Rem Koolhaas (native from Rotterdam) and Norman Foster.

 Similar as in New York, this Dutch answer to the High Line will be built on an abandoned railway viaduct in the vicinity of the old train station Hofplein.
-On this 1.9 kilometer long former track, the first works have started to create a park that will connect the city center with the northern part of the city and offer recreational space and greenery while doing so.
+On this 1.9 kilometre long former track, the first works have started to create a park that will connect the city center with the northern part of the city and offer recreational space and greenery while doing so.
 As of now, it is not yet clear when this project will be completely finished.
 Parts of the park are already open to visitors.

 3. Sydney’s Harbour High Line project